95% of customers agree their Specialist Financial Adviser demonstrates knowledge of their profession

-Ready to meet with a Wesleyan Financial Services Consultant?
+Ready to talk with a Specialist Financial Adviser from Wesleyan Financial Services?
 We’ll pair you with a dedicated adviser who truly understands the teaching profession.

 Though there’s no one-size-fits-all approach to financial planning.
-Your Financial Consultant will:
+Your Specialist Financial Adviser will:

 - Take the time to understand your current situation, financial goals, and attitude to risk